erikandersen-pariveda/antennae/trunk/Antennae/README.txt

 project properties
 	The shared build logic relies on an individual project to define pieces that are unique to it.
-Antennae defines reasonable, but if a particular project uses a different structure, such as placing the source code in a different folder, the project specific properties will take precedence over any imported default.
+Antennae defines reasonable defaults, but if a particular project uses a different structure, such as placing the source code in a different folder, the project specific properties will take precedence over any imported default.
 It is important that these project specific properties appear before any import statements.

+	For certain targets, Antennae requires that a path be set and does not provide a default.
+This is done to avoid warning messages from Ant and in most cases the path would needs to be overridden anyway.
+Examples of this behavior are:

+	<path id="flex2.lib.path" /> : Must be defined for any flex related target
+	<path id="javac.lib.path" /> : Must be defined for any java related target

+	If such a path hasn't been defined a build failure such as this will occur:

+	Reference flex2.lib.path not found.

+	It is okay to define an empty path like the two shown above.

 imports
 	The import mechanism used by Antennae helps share code, centralize